 Symptoms of insect allergies:

-- Frequent scratching and licking at the fur, especially over the base of the tail, back of the thighs and around the neck.
+- Constant scratching and licking at the fur, especially over the base of the tail, back of the thighs and around the neck.

 - Red, crusty bumps, especially around the head, neck, and back, often with intense itching.